rancher/os/README.md

-With fully supported BTRFS, LVM2, cryptsetup/LUKS with SSH remote unlock out of the box (for state (root) partition as well) and some other features/improvements (like state and OEM partition mount options, SSH public key as kernel arg) which are all on PR stage of merging with original [Rancher OS](https://github.com/rancher/os) (e.g. [#1465](https://github.com/rancher/os/pull/1465), [#1439](https://github.com/rancher/os/pull/1439) )
+With fully supported BTRFS, XFS, LVM2, cryptsetup/LUKS with SSH remote unlock out of the box (for state (root) partition as well) and some other features/improvements (like state and OEM partition mount options, SSH public key as kernel arg) which are all on PR stage of merging with original [Rancher OS](https://github.com/rancher/os) (e.g. [#1465](https://github.com/rancher/os/pull/1465), [#1439](https://github.com/rancher/os/pull/1439), [39](https://github.com/rancher/os-base/pull/39)).
+Most of above features works perfectly for few months in production in my projects.
+Hope to find time to add LVM thin provisioning support and ZFS ouf of the box including for state (root) partition as well

 # RancherOS